Antigoni Papadopoulou: Personal life

 Papadopoulou was born in Morphou.
 She has two younger brothers, Peter and Xenios.
 Her father, Andreas Pericleous, and her mother, Georgia Pericleous (née Thrasivoulou), originate from Petra, Kythrea, and Voni villages, all occupied by Turkish Cypriot forces since 1974, as is Morphou.

 During her early school years, she attended the Elementary School and the First Gymnasium of Morphou (Science Section).
-She then studied Chemistry at Russell Sage College as a Fulbright Scholar.
+She then studied chemistry at Russell Sage College as a Fulbright Scholar.
 She continued her academic studies at Lancaster University, first as a Junior Year Abroad (JYA) student, having been selected for the JYA exchange program between the University of Colorado and the University of Lancaster.
 She continued as a fourth year undergraduate student, having been granted a scholarship by Lancaster University and the British Council.

 Papadopoulou obtained her Bachelor of Science in chemistry from Lancaster University in 1977.
 She then enrolled in the postgraduate diploma program in Management at the Mediterranean Institute of Management (1977–1978) and obtained the relevant diploma with distinction.
 In 1993, while following a professional career in chemistry, she passed the entrance examinations for the University of Athens to study Greek literature and attended the relevant courses for two academic years.
 More recently (2007–2009), she followed a post-graduate course of studies at the University of the Aegean (Greece), in Gender studies.
 She is fluent in Greek and English.

-Papadopoulou at the opening of her first painting exhibition.